Designing a Safer Lithium-Ion Battery

 COMSOL and Li-Ion Battery Design

-This whole incident leads me to wonder what can be done differently in the design stages of the li-ion battery.
-A number of COMSOL resources on designing safer lithium-ion batteries come to mind.
+This whole incident leads me to wonder what can be done differently in the design stages of the Li-ion battery.
+A couple of COMSOL resources on designing safer lithium-ion batteries come to mind.

 The punch-line is that by simulating lithium-ion batteries in addition to verifying and validating experimental results, a nearly unlimited number of designs for an extensive range of operating conditions can be analyzed.
 At a low cost, too.